matouk98/I-NeurAL/README.md

 [2] G. DeSalvo, C. Gentile, and T. S. Thune.
 Online active learning with surrogate loss functions.
 Advances in Neural Information Processing Systems, 34, 2021.

+#### Multi-Classification

+In the experiments of our paper, we focus on the binary classification setting.
+In the "Multi" folder, we also provide the implementation of our method for multi-classification setting.
+The dataset link is https://drive.google.com/file/d/1dcbJ6q7KlZhckF2eyP4vCrM-TD1W8F4S/view?usp=sharing